gosukiwi/backbone-modalview/README.md

 Because `ModalView` extends from `View` you get everything you would in a regular view.

+## Using With Bower
+You can include **Backbone.ModalView** using **Bower**: `$ bower install --save backbone-modalview`.
+For now it's better to always use the latest version as there's no stable version at the moment.

 ## API Documentation
 For the full API documentation you can run `yuidoc` from the repository folder to build a `doc/` directory with specific documentation on the full API.